 Lifetime Planning and Wills specialist Jenny Greenland explains the meaning of the term ‘personal chattels’ and ways of dealing with them in your Will.Our team are available on 01225 755656 or by completing the Contact Form below. |

-The law can rightly be accused of being a little archaic at times.
-That could certainly have been a charge levelled at the definition of the term ‘personal chattels’ before a change in the law in 2014.
-Until then, for almost ninety years, personal chattels had been defined as:
+Sometimes, the law remains a little archaic.
+That certainly applied to the definition of the term ‘personal chattels’ before a change in the law in 2014.
+Until then, the definition of personal chattels was:

 “carriages, horses, stable furniture and effects, motor cars and accessories, garden effects, domestic animals, plate, plated articles, linen, china, glass, books, pictures, prints, furniture, jewellery, articles of house or personal use or ornament, musical or scientific instruments and apparatus, wines, liquors and consumable stores, but do not include any chattels used at the death of the intestate person for business purposes, nor money or securities for money”

-Of course, any or all of these articles, should you happen to possess them, would still fall within the definition of your personal chattels, which are now simply defined as:
+Of course, any or all of these articles still fall within the definition of personal chattels, but now simply defined as:

 “tangible movable property, other than any such property which—